vlizBE/dcafs/docs/DAS Core manual.md

 </generics>
 ```

-This tells das to process data with the label generic:sbe38 by converting the received data to a real/double and store it in a table called sbe38.
+This tells Dcafs to process data with the label generic:sbe38 by converting the received data to a real/double and store it in a table called sbe38.
 How to setup this [sqlite](##sqlitedb) and the [stream](#streampool) can be found in their respective part of the reference guide.

 The above is the minimum...